`Crazy’ Canadiens familiar with staring down adversity

 Now come the crazy Canadiens, who face a steep battle to keep the Tampa Bay Lightning from winning the Stanley Cup.
 Montreal is attempting to achieve the NHL improbable in becoming just the fifth team — and second in the final — to overcome a 3-0 series playoff deficit.

-“It’s probably part of our destiny,” Ducharme said, looking ahead to Game 5 on Wednesday night.
+“It’s probably part of our destiny,” Ducharme said, looking ahead to Game 5.

 The Canadiens are still playing after Ducharme’s lineup changes paid off with Josh Anderson — playing alongside new linemates Nick Suzuki and Cole Caufield — scoring twice, including the overtime goal in a 3-2 win to avoid being swept.